 Community building & movement making

 Project Leap was part of the Federal Government of Australia’s Industry Innovation Network.
-The initiative successfully used Collabco with a small database of extremely influential, high value individuals within Australia’s innovation ecosystem.
+The initiative successfully used Collabco with a small database of extremely influential, high-value individuals within Australia’s innovation ecosystem.

-The initiative’s face-to-face activities such as the Leap Workshops (accelerated innovation workshop for teams, based off the Collabco online activities) and the Zip Breakfasts were all highly praised.
+The initiative’s face-to-face activities such as the Leap Workshops (accelerated innovation workshop for teams, based on the Collabco online activities) and the Zip Breakfasts were all highly praised.
 These offline activities were also a great catalyst for encouraging users to start interacting with the network and continue their conversations online.

 Project Leap, the ‘front porch’ for the Industry Innovation Network, used Collabco to focus on curating useful and inspiring content for Australia’s innovators.

 META had a mandate to engage industry and academia to come together on innovation projects which would benefit the industry.
 A core component of this initiative was the need to progress members from early conversations about interests & needs, to coordinating and organising projects.

 Collabco was modified to promote private group spaces, allowing members to collaborate without the ‘noise’ of the larger audience.